yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Infrastructure edition.md

     ![Screenshot of Azure Cosmos DB output window with the values specified above entered into the fields.](media/image119.png "Azure Cosmos DB output window")

     f.
-Select Save.
+Select **Save**.
 You should now see an Azure Queue Storage trigger and an Azure Cosmos DB output on the Integrate screen.

     ![In the Integrate window, the fields under both Triggers and Outputs are circled. ](media/image120.png "Integrate window")